igbokwe-kosi/tip-calculator/README.md

 ### Continued development

 Would like to change the css to scss and use make class names.
-Also remove the bug that selects the 10% button when I press enter

 ### Useful resources